-So you’ve arrived in Australia’s second biggest city and you’re wondering – where should you stay in Melbourne?
-Right in the centre of the city… or should you branch out and spend a few days in the ‘burbs?
+Should you set yourself up right in the centre of the action… or should you branch out and spend a few days in the ‘burbs?

 This can be a tough decision.
 There is plenty to do in Melbourne’s city centre, activities to suit all kinds of travellers.
 However, a stay in the suburbs offers up an invaluable example of what life is like for the 4.5-odd million people who call the Victorian capital home.

 And then… it’s up to you I suppose, to decide which corner of the city suits you and your travel preferences, best.